-The manner in which this constituency will be organized will allow consumer rights groups who are often challenged by limited resources as well as staff and time constraints to participate effectively in the development of Internet policies of particular concern to their membership.
-The details of membership and eligibility criteria will be further outlined in due course through the development of a charter.
+The manner in which this constituencyConstituency will be organized will allow consumer rights groups who are often challenged by limited resources as well as staff and time constraints to participate effectively in the development of Internet policies of particular concern to their membership.
+The details of membership and eligibility criteria will beare further outlined in due course through the development of a charterConstituency's Charter which accompanies this petition.

-2.2 If this constituency will be formed from other pre-existing entities, please describe current memberships, including size/reach, and any public exposure offered (e.g. websites, email lists).

-While this constituency will not be formed from pre-existing entities, we recognize that some of its members may also be part of the At-Large Community.

-2.3 What organizations/entities would be eligible/ineligible to join this constituency?
+- 2.2 If this constituency will be formed from other pre-existing entities, please describe current memberships, including size/reach, and any public exposure offered (e.g. websites, email lists). - While this constituency will not be formed from pre-existing entities, we recognize that some of its members may also be part of the At-Large Community. - 2.3 What organizations/entities would be eligible/ineligible to join this constituency?